 What is the Mission: Impossible series about?

 Mission: Impossible started off as a spy thriller with the 1996 movie adaptation of the TV series from the 1960s and 1970s, following the plight of the Impossible Mission Force (IMF).
-Ethan Hunt (Tom Cruise) is the star of all of the movies and has to prove his innocence in the original flick.
+Ethan Hunt (Tom Cruise) is the star of all of the movies to date, and he has to prove his innocence in the original flick.

 Mission: Impossible – Ghost Protocol is the start of the new formula, wherein Hunt and his team are framed for bombing the Kremlin.
 This is where the iconic stunts come to the fore.
+Then Mission: Impossible – Rogue Nation pits Hunt and his team against an international nemesis organisation as Hunt wrestles with the conflicting loyalties of Ilsa Faust (Rebecca Ferguson).

 Instead of another standalone adventure, Mission: Impossible – Fallout is a continuation of the Solomon Lane (Sean Harris) threat posed in Rogue Nation.
-And Mission: Impossible – Dead Reckoning (Part One and Part Two) are about IMF pursuing a threat that intertwines Hunt’s past and the digital future of the world.
+And Mission: Impossible – Dead Reckoning (Part One and Part Two) are about the IMF pursuing a deadly new threat that intertwines Hunt’s past and the digital future of the world.

-What is Paramount Plus?
+What else is streaming on Paramount Plus?

 How Paramount Plus compares to other streaming services